radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/16-migration-commands.md

 <br>A regular expression indicating which resources to skip.
 The format for the regex is: resourcetype: regex.
 Supported resource types are: naming, ds, orx, dvx, file, custom, all.
 Example: naming:^ou.* --> skips all naming contexts starting with the name ou
 Example: all:^test.* --> skips all resources starting with the name test.

+`-- cross environment`
+<br>Indicates that resources will be imported in cross-environment mode.

 **REST (ADAP) Example**